typedoc2md/typedoc-plugin-markdown/README.md

 #### VuePress (`--platform vuepress`)

 - Adds metadata to rendered Markdown.
-- If the out directory is recognised as a vuepress `/docs` directory, the plugin will create `.vuepress/api-sidebar.json` so pages are accessible in the sidebar.
+- If the out directory is recognised as a VuePress `/docs` directory, the plugin will create
+  - `.vuepress/api-sidebar.json` to be used with [sidebar](https://vuepress.vuejs.org/default-theme-config/#sidebar).
+  - `.vuepress/api-sidebar-relative.json` to be used with [multiple sidebars](https://vuepress.vuejs.org/default-theme-config/#multiple-sidebars).

 `.vuepress/config.json`